 Councilmember Krier asked of the Department's ability to provide Parks and additional services as the population increases.
-It was noted that Parks already sees the impact of growth and increased interest in Nature Parks since Parks are open to the Public.
-Ms. Martin stated that the Strategy for the future was to develop small Neighborhood Parks and that said could be funded with 2017 Bond Program.
+It was noted that Parks already notices the impact of growth and increased interest in Nature Parks since Parks are open to the Public.
+Ms. Martin stated that the Strategy for the future was to develop small Neighborhood Parks which could be funded with 2017 Bond Program.